FindawayWorld/professorx/README.md

 #Tutorial 3 - Application Login and Audio Engine Sessions

-Now that you have a service setup to validate your users and return a session for your app, we will learn how to get and use that session in your app.
+Now that you have a service setup to validate your users and return a session for your app, we will learn how to get and store that session in your app.
 You will start by designing a login screen that will accept a users credentials.
 The credentials include username and password.
 When the user clicks the login button the authentication will start.

 ###LoginActivity
 In your login activity, you will need to declare the LoginPresenter that is used in the login process.
 This is done at the top of the class.
-You will use this during the onCreate method.
+You will start using this during the onCreate method.

 ``` Java